Mercedes-Benz G-Class: G 65 AMG (2012–2018)

 The G 63 AMG V12, built in 2002, demonstrated the feasibility of installing a V12 engine in the G-Class.
-The new G 65 AMG was introduced at the same time as the G 63 AMG V8, making the G 65 AMG the third passenger SUV to have a V12 engine with Lamborghini LM002 (built from 1986 to 1993) being the first one.
-G 65 AMG was equipped as the G 63 AMG other than minor cosmetic differences with V12 BITURBO badges on the front fenders/wings, floor mats and seat backs.
+The new G 65 AMG was introduced at the same time as the G 63 AMG V8, making the G 65 AMG the third production passenger SUV to have a V12 engine, with the Lamborghini LM002 (built from 1986 to 1993) being the first one.
+The G 65 AMG is powered by a twin-turbocharged M279 V12 engine, and is otherwise equipped the same as the G 63 AMG, aside from minor cosmetic differences, with V12 BITURBO badges on the front fenders/wings, floor mats and seat backs.

 Like the G 63, the name was changed to Mercedes-AMG G 65 for 2016.

 G 63 AMG 6×6 (2013–2015)

 To mark the thirtieth anniversary of G-Wagen production, Mercedes-Benz introduced the new stretched version with six-wheel-drive system and portal axles.
 The G 63 AMG 6×6 was derived from a model developed specifically for the Australian Army in 2007.
 Despite the heavy weight and large dimensions, the G 63 AMG 6×6 could accelerate to 100 km/h in six seconds and reach a top speed of 160 km/h.

 The consumer reception of the G 63 AMG 6×6 was stronger than anticipated, and Mercedes-Benz sold slightly more than 100 units, with the last customer delivery taking place in May 2015.